asw221/dlm/README.md

 ### Installation

-To install the development version of the **`dlmBE`** package from GitHub, we recommend running the following in (version 3.0 or higher),
+To install the development version of the `dlmBE` package from GitHub, we recommend running the following in R (version 3.0 or higher),

 ```R
 library (devtools)
 install_github("Biostatistics4SocialImpact/dlm", dependencies = TRUE)
 ```

----
+## Package Overview

 The goal of this package is to provide researchers with a convenient interface to fit and summarize distributed lag models (DLMs) using the R programming